laiudm/Webassemby-mini-c/readme.md

 ==================

 This is the result of a challenge I set myself - to modify an existing simple compiler to generate webassembly binary and which can self-compile from within the browser.
+The end result can be seen here: http://wa-compiler.netlify.com/

 As a starting point I used was Sam Nipps (Fedjmike) excellent mini-c compiler here: http://github.com/Fedjmike/mini-c.
 I was already familiar with this code as I had previously modified it to generate arm code instead of x86 code (see: https://github.com/laiudm/mini-c).